Why It’s Important to Be Trained in ACLS

 Meeting Qualifications

 The skill set that you, as a healthcare provider, must possess includes an assessment that checks a patient’s responsiveness, pulse, and breathing along with a clear call for assistance.
-The Cycle 1 requires you to complete 30 chest compressions within 15-18 seconds and deliver two breaths through a barrier device among other life-saving tasks.
+Cycle 1 requires you to complete 30 chest compressions within 15-18 seconds and deliver two breaths through a barrier device among other life-saving tasks.
 Cycle 2 requires you to repeat the steps in Cycle 1.
 The steps that the instructions offer show the correct way to use an automated external defibrillator by activating the device and attaching the pads to the patient.
-Additionally, analysis of the situation, and subsequent requests for a clear space prepares a way for you to deliver a safe shock before safely providing it.
+Additionally, analysis of the situation and subsequent requests for a clear space prepare a way for you to deliver a safe shock before safely providing it.

 Finding a Type of Training for Certification